sonic-net/sonic-mgmt/docs/ECN-test-plan.md

    * Keysight Rx port must receive 2N test data packets.
    * The first test data packet received by Keysight Rx port should be ECN marked.
    * The last test data packet received by Keysight Rx port should not be ECN marked.
-5. Repeat the test with a different Lossless priority (!=Pi).
+5. Repeat the test with a different lossless priority (!=Pi).